Who We Are

 As heartbreaking as these statistics are, we have great cause for hope.
 Thirty years ago, four out of five breast cancer patients lost their lives to this disease.
 Today, that statistic is reversed, with four out of five patients winning the battle against breast cancer.
 There are more than 2.8 million breast cancer survivors currently living in the United States.

 Clinicians, scientists, and advocates who work to secure the resources necessary to eliminate cancer as a major public health concern share in this success.
-The partnership between the Breast Cancer Research Foundation of Alabama and the UAB Comprehensive Cancer Center is a shining example of the progress that can be made and the lives that can be saved when people work together in true collaboration.
+The partnership between the Breast Cancer Research Foundation of Alabama and the O'Neal Comprehensive Cancer Center at UAB is a shining example of the progress that can be made and the lives that can be saved when people work together in true collaboration.

 To the BCRFA and our supporters, one out of five losing their battle is one too many.